-Stair #1 is located on the southwest corner of the building and serves B through 6, including roof access.
-The doors are unlocked permitting reentry on all floors.
-At the lobby level stair #1 exits directly to the front of the building on Sunset Blvd.
+Stair #1 is located on the southeast corner of the building and serves L through 9, including roof access.
+The doors are unlocked permitting reentry on floors 3, 5, and 9.
+At the lobby level stair #1 exits directly to the front of the building at on Sunset Blvd.
 Stair #1 has the DWP Vault access.
 It is one level below the street.
 This stairwell is equipped with fire sprinklers.